LibertyDSNP/spec/pages/Frequency/Publishing.md

 ### Ordering Across Schemas

-Frequency does not provide complete order information for Messages across Schemas.
+Frequency does not provide complete ordering metadata for Messages across Schemas.
 In the case of dependent Announcements, where one Announcement refers to another Announcement, the order may be inferred.
 Announcements without an order able to be inferred are considered to have happened simultaneously.